Information About Various Facilities

 ● Lost Child Wristband

-In addition, Lost Child Wristbands are also available at the Lost Child Center to call lost parents.
+Lost child wristbands are available at the Lost Child Center and Baby Center to help reunite lost children with their parents.

 ● Children’s Toilet and Baby Care